TezosTaqueria/taqueria/website/docs/plugins/plugin-typescript-generator.md

 This plugin provides a `taq generate types` task which will generate and export TypeScript types from compiled Michelson smart contracts.
 These types work with your IDE and Taquito, providing type safety and an improved code authoring experience

 Benefits of using generated types:
-- Developers using both Taquito and Taqueria can use static types at compile time instead of on runtime validation
+- Static types used to call smart contract methods are checked at compile time, improving code reliability
 - Generated types enable auto-completion and syntax highlighting in your IDE
+- Developing apps with Taquito is faster and more reliable
 - The VS Code Extension provides tooltip hints for parameter types used to call a smart contract method
 - Calling smart contract methods with types is done directly, removing the need for utility methods
 - Simplifies your code and improves readability

-The basic usage of the plugin involves running the `taq generate types` command reads the artifacts folder for any *.tz Michelson files and will generate a types file with the matching filename for each contract

 ## Requirements

 - Node JS v16 or later
-- Taquito v11.2 or later
+- Taquito v11.2 or later (optional)

 ## Installation